DCSIL-summer-course/react-firebase/Readme.md

 **IMPORTANT** do not just copy-and-paste the above code, you need to have your own values for each key.

 **IMPORTANT 2** if you decide to commit this code to github please add the following to your `.gitignore` file: `src/constants/firebase.js`.
-That prevents your API key, and other potentially secrete info, from making it into your code base.
+That prevents your API key, and other potentially secret info, from making it into your code base.

 ### Changing Firebase authorization rules